 Welcome to another round of the Best Books of the Year so Far, where halfway through the year, I name the titles I read that I feel are the best of 2021.
 This year, I am switching things up a bit.
 Instead of listing all the best books I read in one post, I will be breaking them up by genre!
 So every Tuesday until mid-August, catch my favorite reads of 2021 that will make you want to rush over to your list and add to your ever-growing TBR pile!

 Continue reading “Best Books of 2021 So Far: Picture Books”

-The UK bookseller, Waterstones, has just announced the 2019 winners of their Children’s Book Prize.
-Celebrating their 15th anniversary this year, this award, which is chosen by Waterstones’ booksellers, honors emerging writers of exceptional talent and are blooming in the children’s writing industry.
+The UK bookseller, Waterstones, has just announced the 2021 winners of their Children’s Book Prize.
+This award, which is chosen by Waterstones’ booksellers, honors emerging writers of exceptional talent and are blooming in the children’s writing industry.